 Over the past 20 years the Library has purchased monographs relating to Africana Studies at a high level to support consistently high interest and growing curricular needs.
-Nonetheless, BorrowDirect access to circulating collections held by Ivy+ Plus Libraries serves the essential purposes of filling gaps in our collections and providing second copies when Penn's are invaluable.
-The Library has also purchased a robust collection of electronic primary and secondary source resources to support research about the African diaspora during all time periods and in all locations.
-Collecting of Videos in either DVD or streaming format also has been and remains robust.
+Aside from scholarly books, novels, genre fiction, poetry and play scripts are all well represented.
+Nonetheless, BorrowDirect access to the collections of Ivy Plus Libraries serves the essential purposes of filling gaps in our collections and providing second copies when Penn's are unavailable.
+Aside from books, the Library has a robust collection of electronic primary and secondary source resources to support research about the African diaspora during all time periods and in all locations.
+The video collection in DVD and streaming formats is another strength.

 The Kislak Center is notable for its collections of material related to African Americans in music and culture, including the Marion Anderson Collection, James DuPriest papers, and records of the Painted Bride Arts Center.
 Kislak is developing its collection of Africana resources through purchases of underground newspapers, a run of The Black Panther, and antebellum slavery records.
 Penn's University Archives house material relating to the African American experience at Penn, including the Raymond Pace Alexander and Sadie Tanner Mossell Alexander papers.